brimdata/zui/docs/Code-Base-Walkthrough.md

 **/types**

-A place for generic flow types that are used throughout the app.
+A place for generic types that are used throughout the app.
 If you need to create a type that is specific to a component or a class, define and export it from here.

 **/zqd**